WA Collaborative

 The WA Collaborative Commissioning Partnership is centred on three priority areas to turn its shared commitments into real action.

-Strengthening partnership governance, funding and planning to improve equitable access to care.
+Strengthen joint governance frameworks, funding models and collaborative planning to improve equity of access to care.

 Care in the Community